If you are a Metal Detectorist

 Before metal detecting in any particular area, please ensure that you have obtained the landowner's permission to metal detect in that area.
 The Archaeology Service does not retain land ownership information.

-Any finds made should be reported to a museum, or ourselves (using our online form where possible), with a note of the grid reference as to where they were found (a 6-figure or more national grid reference is preferable), as well as to the Treasure Trove Unit.
+Any finds made should be reported to a museum, or ourselves (using our report it online form where possible), with a note of the grid reference as to where they were found (a 6-figure or more national grid reference is preferable), as well as to the Treasure Trove Unit.

 Nearly all finds in Scotland are subject to Treasure Trove Law.
 Unlike England, objects found in Scotland do not have to be made of precious metals in order to be claimed under the Law.
 Full details on the Law can be found on the Treasure Trove website.